Agentadoffi/Agentadoffi/README.md

 - 💞️ I’m looking to collaborate on nothing
 - 📫 How to reach me agentad3 on X
 - 😄 Pronouns: He/him
-- ⚡ Fun fact: I'l a live being believe it or not
+- ⚡ Fun fact: I'm a live being believe it or not

 <!---
 Agentadoffi/Agentadoffi is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.